codemagic-ci-cd/codemagic-docs/content/flutter-code-signing/android-code-signing.md

 Alternatively, you can use [environment variables](../building/environment-variables/ 'Environment variables') to prepare your app for code signing.

-Set your signing configuration in `build.gradle` or `build.gradle.kts` as follows:
+Set your signing configuration in app level `build.gradle` or `build.gradle.kts` as follows:
 {{< tabpane >}}
 {{< tab header="build.gradle" >}}